Rani Kamalapati–Hazrat Nizamuddin Vande Bharat Express

-The 20171/20172 Rani Kamalapati (Habibganj) - Hazrat Nizamuddin Vande Bharat Express is India's 11th and the fastest Vande Bharat Express train in service, connecting the states of Madhya Pradesh, Uttar Pradesh and New Delhi with a maximum permissible speed of 160 km/h.
+The 20171/20172 Rani Kamalapati - Hazrat Nizamuddin Vande Bharat Express is India's 11th and the fastest Vande Bharat Express train in service, connecting the states of Madhya Pradesh, Uttar Pradesh and New Delhi with a maximum permissible speed of 160 km/h.

 Overview

-This train is operated by Indian Railways, connecting Rani Kamalapati, Virangana Lakshmibai Jhansi Jn, Gwalior Jn, Agra Cantt. and Hazrat Nizamuddin.
+This train is operated by Indian Railways, connecting Rani Kamalapati (Habibganj), Virangana Lakshmibai Jhansi Jn, Gwalior Jn, Agra Cantt. and Hazrat Nizamuddin.
 It is currently operated with train numbers 20171/20172 on 6 days a week basis except Saturday.

 Rakes

 It is the ninth 2nd Generation Vande Bharat Express train and was designed and manufactured by the Integral Coach Factory (ICF) under the leadership of Sudhanshu Mani at Perambur, Chennai under the Make in India initiative.

 Service

 The 20171/20172 Rani Kamalapati - Hazrat Nizamuddin Vande Bharat Express operates six days a week except Saturdays, covering a distance of 702 km in a travel time of 7 hours with an average speed of 92 km/h.
 The service has 3 intermediate stops.
 The Maximum Permissible Speed is 130 km/h.